frederic-perez/AmE-dictionary/data/dictionary.md

 __lassitude__ _n_ :three: Tiredness and a lack of energy.
 __lasso__ _v_ :two::hammer: (lassos)
 __last > next to last__
+__last chance (for/at/to do something)__ _idiom_ The last or final opportunity to get, have, do, or achieve something.
 __last hurrah__ _idiom_ (final hurrah) A final moment of glory; last notable achievement. _This was his own last hurrah._
 __last straw__ _idiom_ :two: The final problem in a series of problems.
+__last-ditch attempt__ _idiom_ A final effort or attempt to solve a problem or avoid failure or defeat, especially after a series of failures or setbacks.
 __last-ditch__ _adj_ :three::hammer: _Last-ditch effort._ _Last-ditch retaliation._
 __last-gasp__ _He scored the last-gasp winner._
 __lastly__ _adv_